Beksab/alx-system_engineering-devops/0x00-shell_basics/README.md

 ANSWERS ON TASK 0x00-shell_basics

-0. Where am I?
+1. Where am I?
 ✓ Printing the absolute path
 1. What’s in there?
-✓ Printing the directory's contents
-2. No place like home
-✓ Change to home directory
+✓ Printing the directory's contents\2.
+No place like home ✓ Change to home directory
 3. The long format
 Display contents in long format